canonical/netbox/docs/development/getting-started.md

 ```no-highlight
 python -m pip install pycodestyle
 ```
-...and setup the yarn packages as shown in the [Web UI Development Guide](web-ui.md)
+...and set up the yarn packages as shown in the [Web UI Development Guide](web-ui.md)

-### 3. Create a Python Virtual Environment
+### 4. Create a Python Virtual Environment

 A [virtual environment](https://docs.python.org/3/tutorial/venv.html) (or "venv" for short) is like a container for a set of Python packages.
 These allow you to build environments suited to specific projects without interfering with system packages or other projects.
 When installed per the documentation, NetBox uses a virtual environment in production.